meta-d/sap-fiori-templates/btp-cap-monorepo/README.md

 For BTP platform, you can disable

 - `yarn b:btp` Build for BTP platform.
-- `yarn d:btp` Deploy to BTP platform, you might be login using cf cli.
+- `yarn d:btp` Deploy to BTP platform, you might be login using cf cli firstly.

 ### Deploy to S4HANA